Media services pricing

 Azure Media Services lets you deliver any media, on virtually any device, to anywhere in the world using the cloud.
 The collection of services providing encoding, live or on-demand streaming, content protection and indexing for video and audio content.

-Media Services is not available in the North Central US region.
+Media services is not available in the Korea Central region.
 Please select another region.

-Media Services is not available in the East US 2 region.
+Media services is not available in the Korea South region.
 Please select another region.

-Media Services is not available in the UK West region.
+Media services is not available in the UK South region.
 Please select another region.

-Media Services is not available in the UK South region.
+Media services is not available in the UK West region.
 Please select another region.

-Media Services is not available in the Korea Central region.
+Media services is not available in the East US 2 region.
 Please select another region.

-Media Services is not available in the Korea South region.
+Media services is not available in the North Central US region.
 Please select another region.

 Standard Encoder transcodes video and audio input files into output formats suitable for playback on a variety of devices, including smartphones, tablets, PCs, gaming consoles and televisions.
 Premium Encoder transcodes formats common to broadcast and film applications, and supports video workflows that require complex logic.
 See our documentation for an in-depth comparison of the two encoders’ features.